 B. Annual Plan.
 All PHAs must complete this section.

-B.1
+B.1 Revision of PHA Plan Elements.
+PHAs must:

+Identify specifically which plan elements listed below that have been revised by the PHA.
+To specify which elements have been revised, mark the “yes” box.
+If an element has not been revised, mark “no." (24 CFR §903.7)

-Statement of Housing Needs.
+Statement of Housing Needs and Strategy for Addressing Housing Needs.
 Provide a statement addressing the housing needs of low-income, very low-income and extremely low-income families and a brief description of the PHA’s strategy for addressing the housing needs of families who reside in the jurisdiction served by the PHA.
 The statement must identify the housing needs of (i) families with incomes below 30 percent of area median income (extremely low-income), (ii) elderly families and families with disabilities, and (iii) households of various races and ethnic groups residing in the jurisdiction or on the waiting list based on information provided by the applicable Consolidated Plan, information provided by HUD, and other generally available data.
 The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
-(24 CFR §903.7(a)(1))

-B.2 Strategy for Addressing Housing Needs.
-Provide a description of the PHA’s strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
+(24 CFR §903.7(a)(1)) Provide a description of the PHA’s strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
 (24 CFR §903.7(a)(2)(ii))

-B.3 Revision of PHA Plan Elements.
-PHAs must:

-Identify specifically which plan elements listed below that have been revised by the PHA.
-To specify which elements have been revised, mark the “yes” box.
-If an element has not been revised, mark “no." (24 CFR §903.7)

-Deconcentration Policy.
+Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 PHAs must submit a Deconcentration Policy for Field Office review.
 For additional guidance on what a PHA must do to deconcentrate poverty in its development and comply with fair housing requirements, see 24 CFR 903.2.
 (24 CFR §903.23(b)) Describe the PHA’s admissions policy for deconcentration of poverty and income mixing of lower-income families in public housing.
 The Deconcentration Policy must describe the PHA’s policy for bringing higher income tenants into lower income developments and lower income tenants into higher income developments.
 The deconcentration requirements apply to general occupancy and family public housing developments.
 Refer to 24 CFR §903.2(b)(2) for developments not subject to deconcentration of poverty and income mixing requirements.
-(24 CFR §903.7(b))

-Waiting List Procedures.
-Describe the PHA’s procedures for maintain waiting lists for admission to public housing and address any site-based waiting lists.
-(24 CFR §903.7(b))
+(24 CFR §903.7(b)) Describe the PHA’s procedures for maintain waiting lists for admission to public housing and address any site-based waiting lists.
+(24 CFR §903.7(b)).

-Eligibility, Selection, and Admissions Policies and Preferences.
 A statement of the PHA’s policies that govern resident or tenant eligibility, selection and admission including admission preferences for both public housing and HCV.
-(24 CFR §903.7(b))

-Unit Assignment Polices.
-Describe the unit assignment policies for public housing.
+(24 CFR §903.7(b)) Describe the unit assignment policies for public housing.
 (24 CFR §903.7(b))

 Financial Resources.
 A statement of financial resources, including a listing by general categories, of the PHA’s anticipated resources, such as PHA operating, capital and other anticipated Federal resources available to the PHA, as well as tenant rents and other income available to support public housing or tenant-based assistance.
 The statement also should include the non-Federal sources of funds supporting each Federal program, and state the planned use for the resources.
 (24 CFR §903.7(c))